panzi/numbers/README.md

       right hand operand of the new operation
   * or left hand operand is `/`

+**Note:** All of these rules will still give redundant results if a number occurs more than once in the game.
+I don't think it would be woth it to optimize for that case.

 #### Multithreading

 These days computers have many cores, it would be a waste to not use them